alexanderjacks/dogged/src/pages/blog/flounder.md

 ---
 templateKey: blog-post
+title: Flounder
+date: 2020-02-27T20:52:45.711Z
+description: 'It lives on the bottom, so both eyes are on top of its head.'
 featuredpost: false
-date: 2020-02-27T20:52:45.711Z
 featuredimage: /img/Flounder.png
-title: Flounder
-description: It lives on the bottom, so both eyes are on top of its head.
-type: fish
-sellPrice: 100
-energy:
-health:
 tags:
-  - fish
+  - Fish
   - Beach
   - 6am – 8pm
   - spring